adamefrati/mm-facebook-cookie-consent/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Cookie consent menu will now appear under Myyntimaatio Launcher menu if it is activated, else it will be displayed under settings tab.
+* Fixed Color picker selection height.

 = 1.0.2 =
 * Added plugin update feature, so that it is not required to update by uploading plugin.